Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 Mortgage Defaults and Labor Markets

 The papers in this session will report on research that examines the interaction between mortgage and housing markets and labor markets.
-Papers in the session will examine the relationship between unemployment, unemployment insurance, and mortgage default at both the micro and macro levels.
+They will also examine the relationship between unemployment, unemployment insurance, and mortgage default at both the micro and macro levels.

 PRACTITIONER BREAKOUT C3